norbert-liki/calendar_to_toggl/README.md

 # ReadMe

-Automatic loading of Google Calendar events to Toggl using trigger events coming from Cloud Schedule via Pub/Sub to a Cloud Functions service.
+Automatic loading of Google Calendar events to Toggl using trigger events coming from Cloud Scheduler via Pub/Sub to a Cloud Functions service.

-## How to setup
+The solution has 2 main parts:

+1. Function that loads calendar events and predicts the project for each event
+2. Function that retrains prediction model periodically

+## 1. Setting up loading function

 1. Generate Calender API  and Toggl credentials using [generate_credentials.py](generate_credentials.py).
 2. Enable required Google APIs.